 At Level 2 students have the opportunity to select from a range of international fieldtrips, which currently includes Belgium, Mallorca, and Malta.
 We also offer a number of domestic fieldtrips within Northern Ireland throughout the three years of the degree.

 Introduction Our degrees provide fundamental skills and knowledge while allowing students to tailor their degree according to their interests and ambitions.
 There are four levels, outlined below.
-Stage 1 Students must take four core modules within Geography, which normally comprises:
+Stage 1 Students must take four core modules within Geography, which comprises:

 Students must then take a double-weighted Language module from: